 This will of course be both executable as stand-alone, and deployed to a web container.

 4. Further Config

-Most of the time no additional configuration is needed, everything “just works”, but in some specific cases you might need to tell spring-boot explicitly what the main class is.
+Most of the time no additional configuration is needed, everything “just works”, but in some specific cases, we may need to tell spring-boot explicitly what the main class is.
 One way to do it would be to add a property:

 <properties> <start-class>org.baeldung.boot.Application</start-class> </properties>

-In case you are not inheriting spring-boot-starter-parent you'll need to do it in the maven plugin:
+In case we're not inheriting spring-boot-starter-parent we'll need to do it in the Maven plugin:

-Another thing you might need to do in some rare cases is to instruct maven to unpack some dependencies:
+Another thing we might need to do in some rare cases is to instruct Maven to unpack some dependencies:

 <plugin> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-maven-plugin</artifactId> <configuration> <requiresUnpack> <dependency> <groupId>org.jruby</groupId> <artifactId>jruby-complete</artifactId> </dependency> </requiresUnpack> </configuration> </plugin>

 In this article, we looked at server-less deployment using “fat” jars built by spring-boot.

 As always, the code in this writeup is all available over on Github.